tremblap/flucoma-docs/doc/VoiceAllocator.rst

 :see-also: Sines, SineFeature
 :description: Dynamic frame based voice allocation.
 :discussion:
-   This process takes in arrays of related frequency and magnitude data, and just like :fluid-obj:`Sines`, first tracks them as peaks to check if they are a continuation of a previous peak.
+   This process takes in arrays of related frequency and magnitude data, and just like :fluid-obj:`Sines`, and attempts to create continuous tracks.
+It does so by assigning each peak to a previous peak within the conditions defined.

    After this track assignment, the number of peaks is capped to the user-defined ``numVoices`` in order of lowest frequency or loudest magnitude.
 The final step then assigns these peaks to voices and tracks their states.